cookiecutter/cookiecutter/README.md

   ```py
   {{cookiecutter.repo_name}}/{{cookiecutter.repo_name}}/{{cookiecutter.repo_name}}.py
   ```
 - Simply define your template variables in a `cookiecutter.json` file.
+You can also add human-readable questions that will be prompted to the user for each variable using the `__prompts__` key.
   For example:

   ```json